-- TOP: Step of the Nursing Process: All phases - MSC: Client Needs: Management of Care
+TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care

-13. The client's values:
+- 13. The client's values

-- a.
-Must coincide with those of the nurse
+- a. must coincide with those of the nurse.

-- b.
-Are only considered during assessment
+- b. are only considered during assessment.

-- c.
-Influence the nurse's interventions
+- c. influence the nurse's interventions.

-- d.
-Are not influenced by culture
+- d. are not influenced by culture.

 In the planning phase, it is important to identify and understand the client's value system as the foundation for developing the most appropriate interventions.
-It is not necessary for the client's and the nurse's values to coincide; in fact, it is an unrealistic expectation.
+It is not necessary for the client and nurse's values to coincide; in fact, it is an unrealistic expectation.
 The client's value system is important to consider throughout the nursing process.
 Values are influenced by culture and religious beliefs.

-- DIF: Cognitive Level: Comprehension REF: p.
-52

-- TOP: Step of the Nursing Process: All phases

-- MSC: Client Needs: Management of Care
+TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care

-- 14. Values' clarification can be incorporated within the intervention phase of the nursing process by identifying:
+- 14. Values clarification can be incorporated within the intervention phase of the nursing process by

-- a.
-Ineffective family coping
+- a. identifying ineffective family coping.

-- b.
-Care guidelines
+- b. identifying care guidelines.

-- c.
-Client's values
+- c. identifying client's values.

-- d.
-Specific nursing diagnoses
+- d. identifying specific nursing diagnoses.